jayrulez/traktor-docs/getting-started/tutorial-02-first-script.md

 ## What's Next?

 Congratulations!
 You've written your first script and made your cube come alive with movement.
+Now let's run it as a real game!

+Continue to **[Tutorial 03: Deploy and Run Your Game](tutorial-03-deploy-and-run/)** to build and deploy your project to a target platform.

+### More Ideas

 **Try more complex scripts** - Add input handling, physics, or state machines.
 Check the [Scripting Documentation](../../engine/scripting/) for more examples.

-**Learn the editor tools** - Explore the [Script Editor](../../editor/script-editor/) to understand debugging, breakpoints, and profiling.
+**Learn the editor tools** - Explore debugging, breakpoints, and profiling in your scripts.

 **Build a game** - Combine scripts, physics, audio, and more to create interactive experiences.